NomiChirps/tplp2/picolog/README.md

 ## Wishlist

+- StatusOr would be nice but not essential
 - Maybe have a separate task handling FATAL errors so it can be given the highest priority.
 - [ ] arena storage for LogMessageData to avoid malloc
 - [ ] DCHECK